Modern Middlewares for Automated Vehicles: A Tutorial: Research Challenges

 \subsection{Challenges in Machine Learning Applications}

 Modern software systems and software in automated vehicles are increasingly based on artificial intelligence and \ac{ML} capabilities.
-Applications built on these technologies present unique challenges to software architecture in general \cite{amershi_software_2019}, and specifically to the automotive domain, as recognized by \citeauthor{kugele_service-orientation_2017}. \citeauthor{serban_adapting_2022} \cite{serban_adapting_2022} and \citeauthor{amershi_software_2019} \cite{amershi_software_2019} discuss in detail the unique challenges of artificial intelligence that applications pose.
+Applications built on these technologies present unique challenges to software architecture in general \cite{amershi_software_2019}, and specifically to the automotive domain, as recognized by \citeauthor{kugele_service-orientation_2017} \cite{kugele_service-orientation_2017}. \citeauthor{serban_adapting_2022} \cite{serban_adapting_2022} and \citeauthor{amershi_software_2019} \cite{amershi_software_2019} discuss in detail the unique challenges of artificial intelligence that applications pose.
 The challenges include the limited interpretability of \ac{DL} models and their potential non-robustness on unseen data.
 In a software system with multiple \ac{DL} components, the authors predict a potential cascade of failures as each component produces adverse results for the next.
 From these requirements, they derive increased monitoring requirements and the need to increase robustness using, for instance, n-versioning.
 These challenges are interwoven with the application design, but middlewares could offer solutions to these challenges.
+Another emerging research direction is the integration of \acp{LLM} into automotive software development processes, a topic that has seen substantial growth in the past year.
+Recent works explore how \acp{LLM} can support or automate different phases of the development lifecycle: \citeauthor{petrovic_llm-based_2025} \cite{petrovic_llm-based_2025} propose their use for process automation to improve maintainability, while \citeauthor{asad_advancing_2025} \cite{asad_advancing_2025} follow a related idea and investigate automated impact analysis of software updates. \citeauthor{patil_towards_2025} \cite{patil_towards_2025} focus on software development by proposing \ac{LLM}-assisted code generation for embedded automotive software combined with formal verification.
+This idea is further extended by \citeauthor{kirchner_generating_2025} \cite{kirchner_generating_2025}, who introduce a feedback-driven pipeline that integrates \acp{LLM} into testing, simulation, and verification workflows.
+Focusing on the security of automotive software, \citeauthor{scarano_assessing_2025} \cite{scarano_assessing_2025} demonstrate that \acp{LLM} have substantial domain knowledge of automotive cybersecurity risks and propose their use in security-related processes.
+In conclusion, machine learning is not just relevant for function development, but with \acp{LLM} also relevant for the entire process of developing, testing, and verifying automotive software.